abond936/My-Journal/docs/Project.md

    - Validate file operations before proceeding
    - Use proper error handling for file operations
    - Log operation results

+API Route Handler Rule
+For any dynamic API route (e.g., in a folder named [id]), the handler functions (GET, PUT, POST, DELETE) MUST use NextRequest from next/server as the type for the first parameter.
+The params object is available on the second parameter.
+Correct Implementation:
+Apply to Project.md

 ### Code Documentation
 1. **Code Comments**